neondatabase/website/content/docs/introduction/monitoring.md

 ---
 title: Monitoring in Neon
-subtitle: Monitoring and observability tools and metrics in Neon
+subtitle: Learn about monitoring and observability resources and metrics in Neon
 enableTableOfContents: true
 updatedOn: '2024-02-22T14:29:54.385Z'
 ---

-To find out what's going on with your Neon projects and databases, Neon offers several ways to track your metrics and monitor usage.
+To find out what's going on with your Neon projects and databases, Neon offers several ways to track metrics and monitor usage.

 <DetailIconCards>